javierbrea/cypress-fail-fast/README.md

   });

   it("second test",() => {
-    // Will continue if this one fails expect(true).to.be.true;
+    // Will continue executing tests if this one fails expect(true).to.be.true;
   });

   it("third test",() => {
-    // Will continue if this one fails expect(true).to.be.true;
+    // Will continue executing tests if this one fails expect(true).to.be.true;
   });
 });